claudantus/RomanAPI/README.md

 ## Security

 Improve input validation mechanisms and implement authentication (e.g., JWT) for a production-ready API.
 Consider authorization logic for resource access control.
+In the case of this simple API this would probably be a binary access to all or none resources, or even no restrictions at all.
+If there were configuration tables or data to be sent via PUT/POST, the privileges could be split into the roles of a consumer (GET only) a developer (GET and restricted PUT/POST) and an admin (access to all).

 ## Monitoring and Alerting